DanielJean007/RPI_LIRC_NodeJS-Project/README.md

       After that just follow the instructions that will pop up.
         - The expected result is 'name_of_command recorded graciously.'
-        That means you'll be set and able to see the new command when typing: irsend list '' ''
+        That means you'll be set and able to see the new command when typing: irsend list '' '''

-        - If the result is 'Couldn't record command.'
-It's because no data was acquired.
+        - If the result is `Couldn't record command.` It's because no data was acquired.

     2.2 - deleteIR
       This script just manipulates the file where the commands are stored.